Did Bob Marley Have a Favorite Weed?

 Jamaican Pearl can be traced to an old-school sativa known as Early Pearl.
 It’s a plant that has been crossed with various Jamaican varieties to strengthen its genetics.
 The energetic effect of this weed will send off its Caribbean vibes no matter where you smoke it.
 Its sweet and spicy taste profile is evocative of the faraway sunny lands in the tropic.
 Isn’t it what everyone might use during the long cold winter days?

-If you take a trip to Jamaica and want to explore more about the King of Reggae, there are several must-visit spots, including his final resting place, the Bob Marley Mausoleum in St. Ann, and a dedicated museum honoring his name in the capital of Kingston.
+If you’re taking a trip to Jamaica and want to discover more about the King of Reggae, there are several must-visit spots, including his final resting place, the Bob Marley Mausoleum in St. Ann, and a dedicated museum honoring his name in the capital of Kingston.
+Through the Bob Marley Museum you can additionally book a tour of the Tuff Gong International studio, where famous hits such as “One Love” and “Redemption Song” have been recorded.

 Also read on Soft Secrets: